From the editor:

 That’s because there’s something about this crisis that you don’t know.
 Something we can fix.
 But if we don’t fix it, get ready for more financial panics in your future.

-As you probably know, bankers kept making home loans and selling them as long as they could.
+As you probably have heard, bankers kept making home loans and selling them as long as they could.
 But then waves of the new homeowners couldn’t make their monthly mortgage payments, and every link in the securitization chain suffered big losses, from homeowners through bankers to investors.
-In 2008 U.S. officials decided some of the Wall Street banks and their trading partners were so big that taxpayers had to bail them out, to prevent an even worse recession than we have.
+In 2008 U.S. officials decided some of the Wall Street banks and their trading partners were so big that taxpayers had to bail them out, to prevent our current recession from becoming a depression.

 All of this is true.
 But parts of it don’t add up.
 For example, investors regularly lose tons of money.
 In the dot.com and telecom busts, investors lost almost twice what they lost on mortgages.
 Why were mortgages so crippling?